Delaware Misdemeanor Crimes by Class and Sentences

 Depending on the supervision level, the judge may impose certain conditions of probation, such as remaining law-abiding, completing community service, paying victim restitution, attending substance abuse treatment, or being under house arrest.
 The defendant must abide by these terms to successfully complete the sentence.
 A violation of any of these conditions can result in the judge revoking the suspended sentence and sending the defendant to jail.

-Exceptional Sentences for Misdemeanors
+What Are Exceptional Sentences for Misdemeanors in Delaware?

 In certain cases, the law authorizes the imposition of an "exceptional sentence" that departs up or down from the recommended length or imposes a different disposition (such as incarceration rather than probation).
 When imposing an exceptional sentence, the judge must provide the rationale for doing so, such as any of the factors listed below.